Installing & Configuring Windows Server (70-740)

 Microsoft Exchange Server Design and Administration This course introduces the skills and knowledge necessary to design, install, configure, administer, and support the Exchange Server 2016 messaging server within an enterprise environment.
 Additionally, this course covers the concepts tested on the Microsoft certification exam 70-345: Designing and Deploying Microsoft Exchange Server 2016.

-Linux Administration In this course, you learn how to install, configure, and administer the basic services of a Linux system.
-More specifically, you will gain a solid working knowledge of how the Linux operating system works, experience in navigating within the file structure, system & network administration skills, security tools and practices, and more.
-At course completion, you will have covered the topics covered on the CompTIA Linux+ (Powered by LPI) certification exam.
+Linux Administration In this course, students learn how to install, configure, and administer the basic services of a Linux system.
+More specifically, students will gain a solid working knowledge of how the Linux operating system works, experience in navigating within the file structure, system & network administration skills, security tools and practices, and more.
+At course completion, students will have covered the topics covered on the CompTIA Linux+ (Powered by LPI) certification exam.